pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 {{% /chooser %}}

-Now we can consume this!
-Awesome.
-Back in `pulumi-challenge/index.ts`, we can change it to have this:
+Now you can consume this elsewhere.
+Awesome!
+Back in `pulumi-challenge/index.ts`, change it to have this:

 {{% chooser cloud "aws,gcp" %}}